nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/discounts.md

 **Discount type** - here it’s Assigned to subtotal type when a discount is applied to the whole order amount before all the fees are added (like shipping fee and taxes).
 It’s relevant here because we want all the products in the cart to be discounted.

-Besides Assigned to subtotal there several other discount types.
+Besides Assigned to subtotal there are several other discount types.
 There can be Assigned to order total - when a discount is applied to the whole order amount after all the fees are added (like shipping fee and taxes).
 Also, we can apply discounts to certain categories, manufacturers, or shipping.

 We can apply the discount in % or just enter the amount in chosen currency.
 We have 10% here.

 The **maximum amount** can be limited as well, so even if the total amount of products in the cart will be 300$ a customer will only have 10$ discount anyway.

 This discount will require a coupon code.
 You can apply discounts without entering coupon codes, but it’s not recommended considering marketing purposes.
-Coupon codes allow you to check campaigns results campaigns.
+Coupon codes allow you to check campaigns results.

 Frequently discounts are time-based.
 Here we entered Black Friday weekend dates.